ECB's Nouy 'inflexible' in meeting with Italian banks - sources

 Bankers have said the ECB wants larger lenders to cut soured loans below 10 percent of total lending.
 Despite the delay in introducing the new rules, the regulator has kept the pressure on individual lenders, they say.

-Intesa Sanpaolo (ISP.MI), a top Italian bank, last week announced a shift in strategy over bad debts, in a move that sources have said was driven by the ECB’s proposed new rules and the regulator’s stance.
+Intesa Sanpaolo, a top Italian bank, last week announced a shift in strategy over bad debts, in a move that sources have said was driven by the ECB’s proposed new rules and the regulator’s stance.

 After betting in recent years on recovering bad loans internally to avoid costly large-scale sales, Intesa said it was now considering selling a chunk of its bad loans and spinning off part of its debt collection business.